 04 of 09

 Accent walls are an excellent way to express your style with bold tile.
 Take this design from threshold interiors, via Houzz, for example.
 The Moroccan-style tile in a variegated aqua/green pattern brings the beauty and peace of the sea together with the movement and style of the traditional North African decor.
 Against a pure white tub and floor, this reminds you of a beach with white sand and deep, green waters.Continue to 5 of 9 below.

 Zebra Pattern Tile Accent Wall

 Of course, you don't have to go by the patterns already decided by the designers and retailers.
-With patience and work, you can make your own dramatic mosaic, as this example by Artistic Designs for Living.
-Keep the focus on the tiles with neutral grey walls and flooring.Continue to 7 of 10 below.
+With patience and work, you can make your own dramatic mosaic, like this example by Artistic Designs for Living.
+Keep the focus on the tiles with neutral grey walls and flooring.Continue to 6 of 9 below.

 The most humble tiles can be combined together for amazing, eye-catching patterns.
 Take this example by Teresa Kleeman: simple shapes in greys and black work together to form a beautiful flower-shaped mosaic.
-The design remains minimal – perfect for modern bathrooms – but you still get wonderful movement and focus.Continue to 8 of 10 below.
+The design remains minimal–perfect for modern bathrooms–but you still get wonderful movement and focus.Continue to 7 of 9 below.

 Tropical Bathroom With Blue Mosaic

-This simple tropical bathroom design features a wide open space filled with green plants, a simple dark wood bench, and an all-over blue mosaic tile.
-This design by Adriana Lopez, via Houzz, shows that even large tiled areas can be dramatic, especially when it contrasts with more organic shapes.Continue to 9 of 10 below.
+This simple tropical bathroom design features a wide-open space filled with green plants, a simple dark wood bench, and an all-over blue mosaic tile.
+This design by Adriana Lopez, via Houzz, shows that even large tiled areas can be dramatic, especially when it contrasts with more organic shapes.Continue to 8 of 9 below.